kjosib/glowing-chainsaw/docs/source/language.rst

 Every definition begins with a name (identifier), then a keyword describing what sort of thing is being defined.

+Contributing Components
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Within the top-level definitions, certain other things may be defined:

+* Subordinate Layout
+	Layout structure syntax allows arbitrary in-place nesting, so in general things that conceptually go together are lexically together in the module file.

+* Named Routes
+	These abstract over cosmetic details of layout structure.
+	They're defined within layout structure, and used within both selectors and the API for named reference deep into nested layout structures.
+(Or: They *will* be, when finished.)

+* Selectors
+	Every place that needs to address a portion of other layout uses the same syntax and supports pretty much the same ideas.

+* Template Strings
+	Anything inside double quotes supports various automagical substitutions.

+* Formula Strings
+	Formulas in spreadsheets refer to other cells. *Cubicle* abstracts out the specific row and column numbers, so formulas can contain selectors to pick out the cells you mean, symbolically.

+* Patch Instructions
+	These take care of all the special exceptional cases in your report layouts which cannot be expressed simply as the cross-product of horizontal and vertical layout structures.

 Tokens or Lexemes
 ---------------------------------------